dr-pandit-69/ttd-website-scraper/README.md

 # Tirumala Tirupati Devasthanam TTD Devotees & Tonsens Count Scraper

-A Simple Web Scraper built using Python & BeautifulSoup4 Modules, it will scrape devotees counts & tonsens counts from TTD News Darshan Website and the output is stored in output.csv file in clean & organized format date-wise.
+A Simple Web Scraper built using Python & BeautifulSoup4 Module, it will scrape devotees counts & tonsens counts from TTD News Darshan Website and the output is stored in output.csv file in clean & organized format date-wise.

 Adjust the pages_count in settings.json based on your requirement, it scrapes the first x pages of the website.